-Fish passage supports ecosystem health & clean water
+Fish passage supports ecosystem health, clean water, and people.

 Connectivity Matters

-Passage of fish, other aquatic life, sediment, and nutrients is critical to maintain thriving freshwater ecosystems, which, in-turn, deliver essential services like clean water, flood buffering, fisheries, as well as cultural and recreational value.
+Passage of fish, other aquatic life, sediment, and nutrients is critical to maintain thriving freshwater ecosystems, which, in turn, deliver clean water, flood buffering, and fisheries, and provide cultural and recreational value.

 Downstream migrating fish want to go with the flow, but hydropower infrastructure can block or alter migration routes, resulting in fish injury or mortality.
 Traditional approaches to fish protection aim to exclude fish from entering turbines using fine screens, and to route fish around turbines with low- flow fishways.

-Natel's FishSafe™️ RHT designs offer a truly fish-safe option, enabling numerous fish species to pass through multiple dams consecutively, and freeing owners of the need to exclude fish from their plants.
+Natel's FishSafe™️ RHT designs offer an option that is truly safe for fish, enabling numerous species to pass through multiple dams consecutively, and freeing owners of the need to exclude fish from their plants.

 conventional turbines with screens can trap fish.